 (i) Failure by the director to issue a draft or final report by the applicable deadline shall result in a presumption that the IRP complies with this rule.

-(j) Subject to IC 5-14-3 and any determination by the commission regarding confidentiality under 170 IAC 1-1.1-4, the commission shall make publically available on the commission’s website or other electronic document system:
+(j) Subject to IC 5-14-3 and any determination by the commission regarding confidentiality under 170 IAC 1-1.1-4, the commission shall make publicly available on the commission’s website or other electronic document system:

 (1) The utilities’ IRPs.